redtexts/texts/gorter_1920_open_letter_to_lenin.md

 I only touch on this quite perfunctorily here.
 In the course of this writing I will deal with this matter more at length.
 There is a deeper reason yet why I cannot agree with your brochure.
 It is the following.

-### Difference Between Russia and W. Europe.
+## Difference Between Russia and W. Europe.

 On reading your pamphlets, brochures and books, nearly all of which writings filled us with admiration and approbation, we Marxists of Western Europe invariably came to a point where we suddenly grew wary, and on the look-out for a more detailed explanation; and if we failed to find this explanation, we accepted the statement but grudgingly, with all due reservations.
 This was your statement regarding the workers and the poor peasants.
 It occurs often, very often.
 And you always mention both these categories as revolutionary factors all the world over.
 And nowhere, at least as far as I have read, is there a clear and outspoken recognition of the immense difference which prevails in the matter between Russia (and a few other countries in Eastern Europe) and Western Europe (that is to say Germany, France, England, Belgium, Holland, Switzerland, and the Scandinavian countries, and perhaps even Italy).
 And yet, in my opinion, the fundamental difference between your conception of the tactics concerning Trade Unionism and Parliamentarism, and that of the so-called Left Wing in Western Europe, lies mainly in this point.

 Of course you know this difference as well as I do, only you failed to draw from it the conclusions for the tactics in Western Europe, at least as far as I am able to judge from your works.
-These conclusions you have not taken into consideration, and consequently your judgement on these West-European tactics is false.
+These conclusions you have not taken into consideration, and consequently your judgement on these West-European tactics is false.^[In State and Revo­lution, for instance, you write (page 67): “The greatest majority of the peasantry in every capit­al­ist country that has any peasantry at all, is oppressed by the government, and is thirsting for the latter’s overthrow, for a ‘cheap’ government.
+The proletariat is called upon to carry this into execution ...”.
+The trouble is, however, that the peasantry does not thirst for Communism.]

 And this is all the more dangerous, because this phrase of yours is parroted automatically in all the Communist Parties of Western Europe, even by Marxists.
 To judge from all Communist papers, magazines and brochures, and from all public assemblies, one might even surmise that a revolt of the poor peasants in Western Europe might break out at any moment!
 Nowhere is the great difference with Russia pointed out, and thus the judgment, also of the proletariat, is led astray.
 Because in Russia you were able to triumph with the help of a large class of poor peasants, you represent things in such a way, as if we in Western Europe are also going to have that help.
 Because you, in Russia, have triumphed exclusively through this help, you wish to make us believe that here also we will triumph through this help.
 You do this by means of your silence with regard to this question, as it stands in Western Europe, and your entire tactics are based on this representation.

-### Poor Peasants Decisive Factor.
+## Poor Peasants Decisive Factor.

 This representation, however, is not the truth.
 There is an enormous difference between Russia and Western Europe.
 In general the importance of the poor peasants as a revolutionary factor decreases from east to west.
 In some Parts of Asia, China, and India, in the event of a revolution, this class would be the absolutely decisive factor; in Russia it constitutes an indispensable and, indeed, one of the main factors; in Poland, and in a few states of South-Eastern and Central Europe, it is still of importance for the revolution, but further West its attitude grows ever more antagonistic towards the revolution.